The Business (Tiësto song): Usage in media

 "The Business" appeared in the opening montage of Hockey Night in Canada's coverage of Game 4 of the 2021 Stanley Cup Finals between the Montreal Canadiens and the Tampa Bay Lightning.
-It has also been used as the music that precedes kick off in every match of the 2022 FIFA World Cup and the 2023 AFC Asian Cup in Qatar.
+It has also been used as the music that precedes kick off in every match of the 2022 FIFA World Cup, 2023 AFC Asian Cup and 2025 FIFA Arab Cup in Qatar.